-What does Jeff Koons’ art offer a world of BuzzFeed linkbait?
+What does Jeff Koons’ art offer our BuzzFeed linkbait world?
 Not as much as you might think.

-Jeff Koons was the golden boy du jour when I started my fine arts degree.
+Jeff Koons was the golden boy du jour when I started my Fine Art degree.
 Even as a wet behind the ears art world neophyte, I had a hard time buying into Koons.
 I got what he was trying to do and liked pieces of it, but it all fell short somehow.

 His work blossoms, if that is the right word, into an ever more gargantuan effort to create, as if to confound the cool gaze solicited by his art of the 1980s: a visual frenzy of bright colors and clashing imagery on an ever-increasing scale and with ever-intensifying technical demands in manufacture, always more overbearing yet more ingratiating—art as an endless distraction from its own emptiness.